 Write a monologue a day for a week.
 Then, after the week is done, write a monologue every time you feel intense emotions during the quarantine.
 This isn’t just a great way to find your voice, but it’s also cathartic and it allows you to bring journaling into a screenwriting medium.

-4. Cancelled Plans
+4. Canceled Plans

-Take four plans that you had to cancel due to the pandemic and write how they would have played out.
+Take the plans that you had to cancel due to the pandemic and write how they would have played out.
 For example, if you were planning on traveling somewhere this year, but had to cancel your trip, write about how you think that trip would have gone.
 You can embellish aspects to make it more whimsical or romantic.
 Have fun and play with different scenarios.

 Hopefully one or more of these will inspire you and allow you to build a sense of structure in your schedule during such a strange time.
 If you’re interested in more screenwriting content, check out 6 Movies Every Aspiring Screenwriter Should Watch.